The Mathematics of Opportunity

 In today’s data-rich, technology-enhanced world, math learning opportunities are central to the path to higher education and 21st-century careers.
 Math classes must serve as stepping stones rather than stopping points on students’ journeys.
 Ensuring that happens means policies, practices, and perceptions must change to lower the systemic barriers that block some students’ paths forward, especially by race and gender.

-To learn more about and support new strategies that enhance deeper learning and equitable outcomes, please join us March 1-3, 2022 for Just Equations' fourth annual Mathematics of Opportunity conference, cosponsored this year by PACE.
+To learn more about and support new strategies that enhance deeper learning and equitable outcomes, Just Equations' is hosting its fourth annual Mathematics of Opportunity conference, cosponsored this year by PACE.
 The free, virtual event will feature Harvey Mudd College professor and PBS NOVA Wonders co-host Dr. Talithia Williams, speaking on "Power in Numbers: Unveiling Hidden Figures," about looking beyond traditional talent pools to recruit a new generation of STEM leaders.

 To prepare all students for higher education and 21st-century careers, math must serve as a stepping stone, not a stopping point, on a student’s journey.